Fruitymo/learning-in-public/webapp-101/AzureWebApp-with-CICD-demo.md

 Out of the box you have an option to build and host a web app with azure web apps or create CI/CS pipeline with Azure DevOps.

-If you or your team are already using Azure DevOps for your build pipeline, can use this option.
+If you or your team are already using ```Azure DevOps``` for your build pipeline, can use this option.

-If you're like me and use GitHub for almost everything, I'm here to show you are you can use GitHub actions to integrate a CI/CD pipeline for your azure hosted webapp
+If you're like me and you use GitHub for almost everything, I'm here to show you how you can use ```GitHub actions``` to integrate a CI/CD pipeline for your azure hosted webapp.

-Let's get started

-- Click on Build and host a web app with Azure Web Apps You'll notice you can run webapps on any framework namely dotNet, NodeJS, PHP, Java, Python, .NET Core, HTML5 or Ruby without the hassle of managing the infrastructure.
+- Click on the ```Build and host a web app with Azure Web Apps``` option You'll notice you can build and run a webapp on any framework namely dotNet, NodeJS, PHP, Java, Python, .NET Core, HTML5 or Ruby without the hassle of managing the infrastructure.

 - Choose your subscription, this works for both free tier Azure subscriptions and paid subscriptions.
 - Choose a resource group, if you do not have one you can create one, as best practice, I always append my resource group names with underscore rg